ErrorInever/GAN_MNIST/README.md

-Generate handwritten digits from random noise
+Generate handwritten digits from a random noise